seacen/Compulsorinese/getting-started.md

 | OrderClass | `Yes` | The class of the order.
 One of the following: <br/>**Equity**<br/>**Option**<br/>**ManagedFund** |
 | Price | `Yes if OrderClass="Equity"` | Price of the stock you are willing to pay |

+Hope the new syntaxes make sense by itself already!
+If not, well, let's dig into it one by one.

+### `>>`

+This is what in Compulsorinese called a _Higher Priority Symbol_.
+It conveys two meanings.
+One from the name